ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_serial_module.rst

                         </ul>
                 </td>
                 <td>
                         <div>CPU yield behavior.
 If set to true, the virtual machine will periodically relinquish the processor if its sole task is polling the virtual serial port.
-The amount of time it takes to regain the processor will depend on the degree of other virtual machine activity on the host.
-This field may be modified at any time, and changes applied to a connected virtual serial port take effect immediately.</div>
+The amount of time it takes to regain the processor will depend on the degree of other virtual machine activity on the host.</div>
+                        <div>This field may be modified at any time, and changes applied to a connected virtual serial port take effect immediately.</div>
+                        <div></div>
+                        <div>If unset, the value is unchanged.</div>
                 </td>
             </tr>
     </table>